 You don’t want to have your air conditioning turned on if the weather gets unseasonably warm in the winter!
 This could allow water to enter the outdoor unit, which could then potentially freeze and damage the air conditioner.
-This would result in you needing to find a local company who offer ac repair and paying to have it fixed.
 Instead of just turning off your cooling system at the thermostat, turn off the actual air conditioner circuit near the outdoor unit.
 This will ensure that your system stays off until you are ready to use it again and means it is less likely to need any repair work once it is back up and running.

 Winters in our part of California can get quite chilly, and you want to ensure nothing freezes inside of your air conditioner.
 Specifically, you want to take the time to insulate the pipes that run to your unit.
 Place foam pipe covers around the exposed pipes and secure them with duct tape.
 This will ensure that the pipes don’t freeze when the temperatures drop.

 Finally, cover your outdoor unit to keep it clean and protected during the off season.
 Remember that you should never run the air conditioner while the outdoor unit is covered, so only use the cover when you are ready to turn the unit off for the winter.
 Be sure to remove the cover if we have a hot spell during the winter and you wish to run the air conditioner again.